weewx/weewx/docs/redhat.md

-# WeeWX: Installation on Redhat-based systems
+# Installation on Redhat-based systems

 This is a guide to installing WeeWX from an RPM package on systems such as Redhat, CentOS or Fedora.

-This requires a version of the operating system based on Redhat 8 or newer.

 ## Compatible Operating System Versions

-WeeWX v5 requires python v3.7, which is only available on operating systems based on redhat-8 or later.
-No packages for python2-only operating systems will be provided.
+WeeWX v5 requires python v3.7 or greater, which is only available on *redhat-8 or later*.
+No package installer for Python 2 is available.

 It is recommended that users of older operating systems continue to use WeeWX v4 until you can update your operating system to a more current version supporting python v3.7 at a minimum.

 ## Install pre-requisites